-With suitable configuration, It is possible to share data from the Holding Case to many different Integrated Cases.
-Take the example of two different Integrated Cases (cases A and B) that are configured to share information with a citizen's Holding Case (case H).
-Both cases A and B separately recorded an Income Evidence record for the citizen.
+With suitable configuration, you can share data from the Holding Case to multiple Integrated Cases.
+For example, Integrated Cases A and B are configured to share information with a citizen's Holding Case.
+A and B both separately recorded an Income Evidence record for the citizen.
 In the citizen's Holding Case, this evidence record shows up as two separate Income Records.
-As far as cases A and B are concerned, they are two entirely separate records - A's view of the citizen's Income and B's view of the citizen's Income.
+For cases A and B, the income records are two separate records that hold a view of the citizen's income.
 However, to the citizen, this breakdown might not make much sense.
-The citizen has only one Income and is using one Portal to communicate with the Social Enterprise Management (SEM) agency or agencies concerned.
+The citizen has only one Income and is using one portal to communicate with the agency or agencies concerned.
 Why does the citizen see two records for the same Income?
-In cases where there is sharing to multiple Integrated Cases from a single Holding Case, consideration needs to be given to creating another set of sharing relationships to be established from A to B and B to A. This consideration is an issue that requires proper consideration early on in the project lifecycle.
+In cases where there is sharing to multiple Integrated Cases from a single Holding Case, consider creating another set of sharing relationships to be established from A to B and B to A. This issue requires proper consideration early on in the project lifecycle.